 Few might guess that, when Rev. John Stephenson isn’t in the pulpit, he can be found in the sea, paddling atop his surfboard.
 Surfing has been his passion since childhood, and when he’s out in the water, he truly feels connected to God.
 He prays while waiting for the waves.

-John Stephenson, lead pastor at Faith UMC, Richmond clearly remembers when he caught his first wave.
-He was 7-years-old at the time, following in the footsteps of his father and uncle, who both surfed.
+John Stephenson, lead pastor at Faith UMC, Richmond clearly remember when he caught his first wave.
+He was 7-years old at the time, following in the footsteps of his father and uncle, who both surfed.
 At the time, he was on a mission trip in Baja Mexico and swam into the Pacific.

 “The feeling of riding a wave was the very best thing I had ever experienced,” he recalled.

 By the time Stephenson was 11, his family moved closer to the ocean in his native California.
 “Our house was half a block to the water,” he said.

 That’s when he really learned to surf.
 After a couple of months, he was able to stand up on the board.